-The GED Program includes two main assessments: the GED exam that includes four separate subtests, and the GED Ready practice test that gives students and educators an accurate impression of students’ readiness for success on the real thing.
+The GED Program includes two main assessments: the GED exam, which includes four separate subtests, and the GED Ready practice test, which gives students and educators an accurate impression of students’ readiness for success on the real thing.

 Both the GED exam and the GED Ready test are developed according to similar specifications but are used differently.
 The GED Ready practice test is about half as long as the real subject test and evaluates students’ likelihood of success on the real thing.

 Additionally, the GED Ready test offers students the opportunity to acquire testing experience and to get used to the format and content of the real GED test.

 Across North America, the GED exam is used by states and jurisdictions to award high school equivalency diplomas or certificates, depending on the state.

 The GED is an indication of students’ readiness for the employment market, job training programs, and whether they are ready to attend credit-bearing, post-secondary college-level academic programs successfully.